4️⃣Administrator Guide

 Tip

-You can see your License status when running Backup, Archive or Export in the cmdline window
+You can see your License status when running Backup, Archive, ShadowCopy or Export in the cmdline window

 Obtaining an API Token